6 Ways To Save More Money This October

 Avoid the Overpriced Seasonal Drinks

 It’s #PSL season, but at almost six dollars a pop, those sweet sips can really add up.
-If you’re penny pinching this fall, opting for a more basic drink like coffee or tea instead of a seasonal specialty can help.
+If you’re penny-pinching this fall, opting for a more basic drink like coffee or tea instead of a seasonal speciality can help.
 Additionally, if you bring your own mug, many coffee shops will offer you a discount.
-Lastly, if you have a loyalty card, when used responsibly, it can help you save as the dollars you spend earn you free drinks.
+Lastly, if you have a loyalty card when used responsibly, it can help you save as the dollars you spend earn you free drinks.

 Looking to give your wardrobe a fall ‘17 update?
 Or maybe you want to get a head start on Halloween?
 Then get thee to a thrift store!
 Fortunately, Toronto has plenty of second-hand stores where you can score some sweet deals.
 If you have old clothes in good condition, many consignment stores like Kind Exchange and Common Sort will offer you cash or credit to use in store.
 But if you insist on shopping…

 ‘Tis the season for warehouse and sample sales, and if you live in the GTA, there are plenty in the area to peruse.
 You’ll be saving up to 80% — or if you’re lucky, up to 90% — on furniture, clothing, footwear and more.
 Stay in the loop about when these sales are happening by signing up for our mailing list or checking out our event listings.